friedkeenan/nxpy/cpython/Doc/c-api/exceptions.rst

 level, both in the core and in extension modules.
 They are needed if the recursive code does not necessarily invoke Python code (which tracks its recursion depth automatically).
-They are also not needed for *tp_call* implementations because the :ref:`call protocol <call>` takes care of recursion handling.

 .. c:function:: int Py_EnterRecursiveCall(const char *where)